criblio/appscope/website/src/pages/docs/cli-reference.md

 Available Commands:
-  attach      Scope a currently-running process completion  Generate completion code for specified shell dash        Display scope dashboard for a previous or active session detach      Unscope a currently-running process events      Outputs events for a session extract     Output instrumentary library files to <dir>
+  attach      Scope a currently-running process completion  Generates completion code for specified shell daemon      Run the scope daemon dash        Display scope dashboard for a previous or active session detach      Unscope a currently-running process events      Outputs events for a session extract     Output instrumentary library files to <dir>
-  flows       Observed flows from the session, potentially including payloads help        Help about any command history     List scope session history inspect     Return information on scoped process k8s         Install scope in kubernetes logs        Display scope logs metrics     Outputs metrics for a session prune       Prune deletes session history ps          List processes currently being scoped run         Executes a scoped command service     Configure a systemd/OpenRC service to be scoped snapshot    Create a snapshot for a process start       Start scoping a filtered selection of processes and services stop        Stop scoping all scoped processes and services update      Updates configuration of scoped process version     Display scope version watch       Executes a scoped command on an interval
+  filter      Automatically scope a set of processes flows       Observed flows from the session, potentially including payloads help        Help about any command history     List scope session history inspect     Returns information about scoped process k8s         Install scope in kubernetes logs        Display scope logs metrics     Outputs metrics for a session prom        Run the Prometheus Target prune       Prune deletes session history ps          List processes currently being scoped run         Executes a scoped command service     Configure a systemd/OpenRC service to be scoped snapshot    Create a snapshot for a process start       Install the AppScope library stop        Stop scoping all scoped processes and services update      Updates the configuration of a scoped process version     Display scope version watch       Executes a scoped command on an interval